Emil3103/Digital-Methods/README.md

 In here you will find four chosen homework assignments and a final selfmade digital project.
 In each folder you will the html, pdf and .md files of the answers to the weekly assignments.
-Clicking screenshots and highlighted words marked with blue will send you directly to the location of the file in this GitHub repository.
-Programming language used is R. Programs used are Openrefine version 3.7.5 and Rstudio version 4.3.1.
-Libraries will be listed when used.

 # My PC Specs are
 Operating System: Windows 10 Education 64-bit (10.0, Build 19045)